Field Experience

 Am Haskalah, Bethlehem, Pa.

-Germantown Jewish Centre, Philadelphia
+Germantown Jewish Centre, Philadelphia, Pa.

 Kehilat HaNahar, New Hope, Pa.

-Kol Tzedek, Philadelphia
+Kol Tzedek, Philadelphia, Pa.

 Kolot Chayenu, Brooklyn, N.Y.

-Mishkan Shalom, Philadelphia
+Mishkan Shalom, Philadelphia, Pa.

 Campus Placements

 Campus interns build expertise in engaging students, fostering Jewish presence on campus, developing leaders and strengthening Jewish student identity.
-Among their many experiences, students with campus Internships facilitate Jewish learning, plan and oversee programing, act as a pastoral presence and lead social justice organizing.
+Among their many experiences, students with campus Internships facilitate Jewish learning, plan and oversee programming, act as a pastoral presence and lead social justice organizing.

 Sample of recent placements:

-Drexel University, Philadelphia
+Drexel University, Philadelphia, Pa.

 Bryn Mawr College, Bryn Mawr, Pa.